Major Medical Insurance: The Basics

 How old do I have to be to enroll in major medical insurance?

-Technically, you can enroll in your own health insurance at any age up until 65, which is when most people become eligible for Medicare (you can still have private insurance under some circumstances after the age of 65).
+Technically, you can enroll in your own health insurance at any age up until 65, which is when most people become eligible for Medicare Parts A and B (you can still have private insurance under some circumstances after the age of 65).
 The ACA made it possible for children to stay on their parents’ health plans until the age of 26.
 From the ages of 27 to 64, you must provide your health insurance, either through an employer or individually.